Fill your words with color.

 Sensory imagery should be specific, detailed and engaging.
 The details should make your reader feel as though they’re stepping inside of a photograph and experiencing it for themselves.

 Don’t put pressure on yourself to master this skill straight away.
+This is a skill for advanced English learners.
 Like all new things, it simply takes practice…

 How to Practice Using Sensory Imagery: Journaling and Mind Maps

 The best way to understand your senses it to use them!
 Keeping an English journal is a great way of tracking your experiences, and making notes of new descriptive vocabulary.
 Not only is journaling a challenging language exercise, but it’s also shown to be great for your mental health.